-e Yes.
+Yes.
 Law 13.979/2020 states that everyone (both individuals and legal entities) has the obligation to disclose information received in relation to COVID-19 suspected or confirmed cases.

-2. Can the employer demand employees to disclose themselves as being a "risk-factor"?
+Can the employer demand employees to disclose themselves as being a "risk-factor"?

-Yes.
-Please see above.
+Yes Please see above

-3. Can the employer issue an instruction (or a policy) requiring employees to report co-workers with flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer?
+Can the employer issue an instruction (or a policy) requiring employees to report co-workers with symptoms of COVID-19 (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer?